MarsUniversity/ece387-robotics/website/guides/software_install/readme.md

 ## Python

-1. Grab the python package from [https://www.python.org/downloads/windows/](https://www.python.org/downloads/windows/)
-1. You should have something like `python-2.7.14.amd64.msi`, run that and install the software to your C: drive
-1. Open a bash window
-1. Update your software with: `pip install -U pip setuptools wheel`

 ### Microsoft Compiler for Python 2.7

 In order to build some of the python packages we need, you have to have a compiler